-I used amateur film, often Fuji 400 Superior for the 6/7 cm camera and Agfa Ultra or Fuji 100 asa film for the ring flash and macro lens.
+I used amateur film, most recently Fuji 400 Superior for the 6/7 cm camera and Agfa Ultra or Fuji 100 asa film for the ring flash and macro lens.
 This combined with flash gives very high colour saturation, there is no Photoshop used.

 No, not at all, I just let the colour look as natural as possible, but of course flash does help saturation.

 For the 35mm it is a Nikon 60mm macro lens combined with a SB29 ring flash.
 This gives a shadow on both sides of the lens and is like a portable studio light.
 For the early black and white work it was a Leica M3 with a 35mm lens.
 When I moved to 6/7cm in The Last Resort it was a Makina Plaubel with a 55mm lens.
-I later bought a standard lens Plaubel and more recently Mamiya 7’s.
-I now own a Canon 5D Mark 3 and a Canon G11 (see later question).
+I later bought a standard lens Plaubel and more recently Mamiya 7’s

 I think that all photography involving people has an element of exploitation, and therefore I am no exception.
 However it would be a very sad world if photographers were not allowed to photograph in public places.
 I often think of what I photograph as a soap opera where I am waiting for the right cast to fall into place.
 In more recent years I have photographed much closer where bits of people and food become part of the big picture, and one advantage of this is that it means people are less recognisable.